xiangivyli/it_foundamental_course/README.md

 Step 3: Check the app with the local http: (http://localhost:8080/)
 - Resource get requested via http
 - Resource can come from my own computer (localhost) or from anywhere on the web

+#### Wrap Up for Development Server
+- Use npm run serve to start development server
+- Automatic hot-reloading when files change
+- Compilation of Vue files to brower-compatible JavaScript